 VanEck Vectors Emerging Markets High Yield Bond ETF (NYSEArca:HYEM)

 This ETF uses the ICE BofAML Diversified High Yield US Emerging Markets Corporate Plus Index (EMLH) as the target for its performance goals.
 The fund invests in U.S. dollar-denominated bonds issued by non-sovereign emerging markets issuers that are rated below investment grade.
 As of January 19, 2021, the fund allocated its total net assets of $447 million across 766 individual holdings.
 Investments in HYEM’s top four countries – China, Brazil, Turkey and Argentina – account for slightly more than 30% of the fund’s total assets.
 The fund’s dividend yield of 5.8% and the modest asset appreciation delivered a combined total return of nearly 9% over the trailing 12 months and more than 47% over the past five years.

 Global X SuperIncome Preferred ETF (NYSEArca:SPFF)

-The SPFF invests in 50 of the highest-yielding preferred stocks in North America, compared to the DIV’s focus on U.S. securities.
-SPFF tracks the S&P Enhanced Yield North American Preferred Stock Index and currently has nearly $200 million of net assets distributed across 50 securities.
+The SPFF invests in nearly 50 of the highest-yielding preferred stocks in North America, compared to the DIV’s focus on U.S. securities.
+SPFF tracks the S&P Enhanced Yield North American Preferred Stock Index and currently has nearly $200 million of net assets distributed across 48 securities.
 Equities in the Financials sector account for more than two-thirds of total assets.
 Including Real Estate and Energy, the top three sectors account for nearly 90% of assets.
-The fund currently offers a 6.28% yield and its share price has gained nearly 7.5% since the 52-week low in December-2018 for total return of more than 11% over the trailing 12-month period.
+The fund currently offers a 5.7% yield and its share price has gained 6.5% in the trailing 12 months to bring investors total returns of 12.2%.

 10 High Monthly Dividend ETFs: #2